seeess1/seeess1.github.io/projects-tennis.md

 <a href = "assets/images/ranking-groups.png"><img src="assets/images/ranking-groups.png" alt="Ranking groups"></a>

 Pictured above are the weekly earnings for different groups of ranked players.
-The analysis shows that players in the top 20 did, in fact, make bank in 2019.
+My analysis showed that players in the top 20 did, in fact, make bank in 2019.
 But then weekly earnings drop off a cliff, which is a problem for the lower ranks since it apparently costs around $3k per week just to compete on the tour.

 ### Total prize money pot